Promenade Closure

-Permanent closure of the towpath and promenade path along the Rhine below the Pfaffendorf bridge from Weindorf to the castle steps
+Permanent closure of the towpath and promenade along the Rhine near the Pfaffendorf bridge between the Weindorf and the palace steps.

 Learn more

-Gemälden an roten Wänden des Mittelrhein Museums ©Koblenz-Touristik GmbH, Juraschek
+Gemälden an roten Wänden des Mittelrhein Museums © Koblenz-Touristik GmbH, Juraschek

 Museums in Koblenz